winnifredobi/DSA-Documentation/README.md

 - Is it activation versus non-activation?
 - Timeframe (monthly, quarterly, annually?)
 - Accounts to be compared (e.g., Qard, Qard Savings, Mudarabah Savings, Mudarabah Term Deposit and Mudarabah Current Account products)
-- Product categories (e.g., Qard and Mudarabah)
+- Product major categories (e.g., Qard and Mudarabah)

 2. Gather and Prepare Data
 Next, we’ll need a dataset with at least the following fields: